Sweden-Mayhem/site/content/minecraft/help.md

 2. Copy the entire text content
 	- <small>Hold Ctrl and press A, then hold Ctrl and press C to copy</small>
 3. Open Minecraft and go to **Options... → Video Settings... → Shaders Packs...** and click "Open Shader Packs Folder..."
-4. Create a new empty text document in the previously opened Shader Packs folder, name it something like `BLS.txt`
+4. Create a new empty text document in the previously opened Shader Packs folder, name it something like `BSL.txt`
 5. Open the newly created text document, and paste the previously copied text
 	- <small>Hold Ctrl and press V to paste</small>
 6. Save the text document and close it
-7. Go back to Minecraft, and in the "Shaders Packs..." menu, select the BLS Shaders and click "Shader Pack Settings..."
+7. Go back to Minecraft, and in the "Shaders Packs..." menu, select the BSL Shaders and click "Shader Pack Settings..."
 8. In the top right corner, there's a button called "Import settings from file" next to the "Reset" button, hold your Shift key and press Reset first, then Import
-9. Select the `BLS.txt` file you previously created, and click "Open"
+9. Select the `BSL.txt` file you previously created, and click "Open"
 10. Click "Done" until you are back in Minecraft

-You should now have the custom BLS Shaders settings applied!
+You should now have the custom BSL Shaders settings applied!

 The custom settings are updated from time to time, so be sure to repeat this step once in a while.